Charles Yukl: Karin Schlegel

 Police stated Yukl then advertised in theatrical publications for actresses and photographer's models; he presented himself as a first-time film director.
-On August 20 or 21, 1974, the body of 23-year-old Karin Schlegel (sometimes spelled "Karen") was found on the roof of a Greenwich Village apartment after being strangled, stripped, and mutilated.
+On August 20 or 21, 1974, the body of 23-year-old Karin Schlegel from Cresskill, New Jersey, (sometimes spelled "Karen") was found on the roof of a Greenwich Village apartment after being strangled, stripped, and mutilated.

 Parole officer Benjamin Lichtenstein saw the TV report, recognized the address as Yukl's, and informed the 13th Precinct; also, "a veteran detective, Baezler, tipped Assistant D.A.
 Tanenbaum to the news, who carried it to Keenan."
 After an investigation, Yukl was arrested August 24 for the murder of the 19th, and indicted on September 6.
 Tanenbaum stated that the district attorney and chief of detectives rushed the arrest rather than set a trap to obtain a free confession, and reported "aghast" that Keenan "goaded a confession" even after Yukl asked for a lawyer.
 Lawrence Feitell was eventually appointed by the court as his lawyer, and Yukl struck another bargain on June 3, 1976, to plead guilty and accept a sentence of fifteen years to life.